 Quickly, Anthony and the quarry workers ran to Grover's aid as debris from the boiler house lay on top of him.
 Frantically, they removed him from the wreckage by hand.
 His body was badly burned and mangled.
 Unconscious, he was placed onto a wagon and driven to his parents' home where he succumbed to his injuries several hours later.
 Funeral services were conducted in the parlor among friends and family.
 Grover was buried in the Lower Valley Presbyterian Church cemetery.
 His father never recovered from the tragedy; he died five years later and wasburied next to his son.
 Another son of Lawrence Trimmer, Lamont (1881-1965), continued to operate the company until a dwindling customer base and financial problems forced it to cease production in 1923.

 Erected by County of Hunterdon Parks and Recreation.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 29, 2011, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 726 times since then and 25 times this year.
+It was originally submitted on March 29, 2011, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 854 times since then and 44 times this year.
 Photos: 1, 2. submitted on March 29, 2011, by Alan Edelson of Union Twsp., New Jersey. • Bill Pfingsten was the editor who published this page.